Research

 Wang F, Schoenbaum G, Kahnt T. Interactions between human orbitofrontal cortex and hippocampus support model-based inference.
 PLoS Biology.
 2020 Jan 21; 18(1):e3000578.

-Odors are uniquely powerful drivers of approach-avoidance behaviors.
-Our research aims to understand how odors are processed and represented in the brain, how odors influence learning and behavior, and how olfactory processing is modulated by internal and external states.
+Odors are powerful drivers of approach and avoidance behaviors.
+We study how odors are processed and represented in the brain, how odors influence learning and behavior, and how olfactory processing is modulated by internal and external states.
 We also study impairments in olfactory function in neuropsychiatric disorders and dementia.
-By combining olfactory psychophysics with functional MRI and pattern-based imaging data analysis, our research aims to understand the brain processes underlying olfactory perception and odor-guided behavior.

 Sagar V, Shanahan LK, Zelano CM, Gottfried JA, Kahnt T. High-precision mapping reveals the structure of odor coding in the human brain.
 Nature Neuroscience.
 2023 Sep; 29(9):1595-1602.